yanboishere/yanboishere/README.md

 ## Hi there! 👋

-My name is Yanbo Wang (王彦博), and I'm a freshman university student majoring in Electronic Engineering.
+My name is Yanbo Wang (王彦博).

+I'm a freshman university student majoring in Electronic Engineering.

 I come from a small county near the Changbai Mountains in China, where I've developed a passion for digital technology, photography (especially film), and travel.